top of page

 Request to Transfer

-The Association of Schools and Colleges of Optometry discourages transfer of students from one institution to another.
+The Association of Schools and Colleges of Optometry (ASCO) discourages transfer of students from one institution to another.
 However, in certain instances a transfer may be deemed necessary for reasons disclosed by the student.
-To request a transfer from ICO to another institution, the student should first meet with the Vice President for Student, Alumni and College Development, well in advance of the anticipated transfer date to discuss their situation and to receive counsel on the procedures to be followed, as recommended by the Association of Schools and Colleges of Optometry.
-The Vice President for Student, Alumni and College Development will provide a letter to the institution to which the student is applying for transfer indicating the College has been advised of the students' current enrollment status.
+To request a transfer from ICO to another institution, the student should first meet with the Dean of Student Affairs, well in advance of the anticipated transfer date to discuss their situation and to receive counsel on the procedures to be followed, as recommended by ASCO.
+The Dean of Student Affairs will provide a letter to the institution to which the student is applying for transfer indicating the College has been advised of the students' current enrollment status.
 The student must sign a release approving any additional information to be provided on the student's behalf.

 The College policy for transfer of credit for transfer students entering ICO is to consider the content, clock hours and credit from the previous institution.
-Because optometry school curricula are largely individual, the decision about transfer credit is made on an individual basis by the Registrar in consultation with the Dean of the College.
+Because optometry school curricula are largely individual, the decision about transfer credit is made individually by the Registrar in consultation with the Academic Dean of the College.

 Refunds/Repayments